YahooArchive/mojito-shaker/docs/shaker_usage.rst

         }
     }]

-To build a particular environment run the shaker command like so: ``mojito shake --context "environment:<env>"``
+To build a particular environment, run the shaker command like so: ``mojito shake --context "environment:<env>"``

 As we saw in the Components section, we have different deployment tasks.
 Next we will see how to use each based on the example application.json above.